mohammad-yazdani/chunter_seer/README.md

 C[ourse]hunter: Let Chunter tell you exactly where someone drops that course you've been eyeing.

 ## Use
 The API endpoint is `18.221.69.86:8080`.
-Use the local examples below and replace IP:port.
+The `examples` folder has some example on how to interact with Chunter_SeeR JSON API.

+All HTTP calls are POST (with request JSON in the body).

 ## Build and Run